 Should you visit a favela?

 Favelas are a prickly subject in Brazil.
 Many visitors to the city ask themselves (and others) whether favela tours are a good idea and there will be no shortage of people offering up their own views.
-The subject is too wide-ranging to discuss at length here (read this post for my thoughts), but let me say a couple of things:
+The subject is too wide-ranging to discuss at length here but let me say a couple of things:

 Firstly, not all favela tours are the same.
 Residents of Rio regularly see what look like safari jeeps taking tourists into favelas – the imagery alone is deeply troubling.
 But some tours, like the one recommended here, can be extremely positive, ploughing money and other resources into these communities which have been neglected for decades.